qwe2820435o2/SceneGuide/Design/Fcm Pushing Design/Fcm Pushing Design (2) - Send To A Device Group.md

 ```
 It is written in the official Google document that the maximum single sending amount of the API is 500/batch

-Therefore, we can adjust the maximum single sending amount to the maximum
+Therefore, we can adjust the maximum single-sending amount to the maximum
 ```